gcrivera/mapofthrones/README.md

 How do characters move and interact throughout Game of Thrones?

 ## TODOs
-- bug - remove back button when scrub
 - bug - if click on a character and one of their locations isn't rendered, need to drop a pin on the map
-- bug - update pins when select character
 - add a way to unselect character
 - note if a character is not in an episode
 - fix episode title styling (wierd for long episodes, eg s3 e4)
 - style info box
 - re-style character thumbnails
+- don't make character selection disappear when scrub
 - zoom details? - show character images if zoomed in close enough
 - move back button?
 - Add episode description